mikegratton/dim/README.md

 Printing takes advantage of the fact that each quantity can only have one default way to print it.
 Thus the facet maintains a map indexed by the quantity's dimension to the formatter to use.
 When you call `facet->output_formatter()`, you are replacing the default format.
-If you want to override the format only in certain places, you can construct and use the formatter as shown above.
+(If you want to override the format only in certain places, you can construct and use the formatter as shown above.)

 ### Basic Format
 But what if there's no format?
 Well, Dim has a basic fallback output format.
-A symbol is associated with each dimension so a unit symbol can be reconstructed.
-This is correct, but it isn't pretty.
+A symbol is associated with each dimension in a system, so a unit symbol can be reconstructed.
+This is correct, but it isn't usually very pretty.
 Thus suppose we had a torque we wanted to print:
 ```
 si::Torque T = 3_N * 2_m / 1.2_rad;
 std::cout << "Torque is " << T << "\n";